-Prior to joining Marshall, Gerstein & Borun, Mr. Hughley worked at international Truck & Engine Corporation and Caterpillar, Inc. While attending law school, he worked as a commercialization analyst for the University of Illinois’ Office of Technology Management, where he identified, marketed, and licensed intellectual property developed by research on campus.
-Mr. Hughley also worked at the University of Illinois College of Law Patent Clinic, conducting prior art research and assisting IP clients with patent applications and other matters.
+Jonathan understands clients.
+Prior to joining Marshall, Gerstein & Borun LLP, he worked in numerous engineering and legal capacities at International Truck & Engine Corporation and Caterpillar, Inc. In law school, he worked as a Commercialization Analyst for the University of Illinois’ Office of Technology Management, where he identified, marketed, and licensed intellectual property developed by on-campus research.
+Jonathan also worked at the University of Illinois College of Law Patent Clinic, conducting prior art research and assisting IP clients with patent applications and other matters.

-Mr. Hughley received his J.D., cum laude, from the University of Illinois College of Law.
-Additionally, he holds a Bachelor of Science degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign.
+Jonathan received his J.D., cum laude, from the University of Illinois College of Law.
+Additionally, he holds a B.S. degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign.

 - University of Illinois College of Law, Urbana-Champaign (J.D., cum laude)

 "Careers in Intellectual Property and Patent Law," Panelist, Illinois Intellectual Property Alliance (ILIPA) Panel Discussion, April 7, 2022.